lino-framework/book/docs/specs/noi/tickets.rst

     .. attribute:: state
     .. attribute:: ref
+    .. attribute:: name

 .. class:: Sites

+    .. attribute:: watcher
+    .. attribute:: show_exposed
+    .. attribute:: state

 .. class:: MySites

+    Shows the sites for which I have a subscription.

+    Sleeping and closed sites are not shown by default.

-Here is a list of the sites in our demo database:
+List of the sites in our demo database:

 >>> rt.show(tickets.Sites)
 ============= ======== ================ ======== =========== ====